- Instrument Second Violin

 Dahlby graduated from Iowa State University with a bachelor of science degree in home economics education and from Northwest Missouri State University with a master of science degree in home economics.
 While at Iowa State, she performed with the Iowa State Symphony Orchestra and a student quartet.

 She has taught various combinations of family and consumer sciences, health, and talented and gifted programs in Iowa school districts including Brooklyn-Guernsey-Malcom, Adel-DeSoto-Minburn, Dallas Center-Grimes and Urbandale.
 She currently teaches family and consumer sciences at Urbandale High School and was named the Iowa Jump$tart Coalition Financial Educator of the Year in 2008 and retired from teaching family and consumer sciences at Urbandale High School in 2014.

-Dahlby and her husband, Gordon, have two children and four grandchildren.
-Their son has two daughters and their daughter has two sons.
+Dahlby and her husband, Gordon, have two children and five grandchildren.

 Member of the Orchestra since

 Most memorable experience with the Orchestra

 Mary Travers of Peter, Paul, and Mary stopped our pops concert performance at Vets Auditorium.
 She said she wanted to wait for the noisy fans to be turned off before continuing, so everyone could hear the flute solo principal flutist Sandra Wacha was playing so beautifully.